Home / Blog / SpyFu Keyword Research: Step-By-Step SEO & PPC Guide 2026

 Run your first domain comparison

 Next, use the "Kombat" tool (SpyFu's comparison feature) to upload your domain plus 2 to 4 competitors.
 The results show shared keywords, exclusive keywords each domain ranks for, and gaps where competitors rank but you don't.
-Export this list as a CSV file to review outside the tool.
+Export this list as a CSV file.
 You now have a foundation dataset showing exactly where you compete and where opportunities exist.

 Step 2.
 Find SEO keywords you can win

 After loading competitor data, you need to filter down to keywords where you actually have a shot at ranking.
-SpyFu shows thousands of terms for established domains, but most won't be worth your time.
 The goal is to find high-opportunity keywords with decent search volume and ranking difficulty you can realistically overcome.
-You want terms your competitors rank for that aren't dominated by sites with 10 years of authority and endless budgets.

 Filter for ranking difficulty and volume balance